markwright/libbuild2-flatcc/libbuild2-hello-tests/README.md

 # libbuild2-hello-tests
-Tests for the test build system module for build2
+Tests package for the test build system module for build2